BACKPACKING IN VIETNAM:

 Download the app Grab - it works like Uber - check these other apps for Vietnam

 Travel Insurance - either get the one with best coverage or the cheapest one, it's better to have a peace of mind and enjoy your trip to the fullest - I was hit by a motorbike while crossing a road in Vietnam, make sure to be prepared for this kind of situation

 There are only 14 countries that do not need a visa to enter and travel in Vietnam, however, the number of days that are given may not be enough if you want to explore the entire country.
 In this situation, you may apply for a Vietnam visa.
 The visa cost is pretty cheap but you should get one as soon as you can to make sure you will not run into any problems.
 You can easily extend your Vietnam visa as well.

-Vietnam was the first country I travelled in a backpacking way, I remember that I landed early evening and arrived in my hostel almost at ten in the evening.
-Despite of the long travel and dark evening, the city is lively, the tourists can be found everywhere – I did not feel unsafe for one bit.
+Vietnam was the first country I travelled in a backpacking style, I remember that I landed early evening and arrived in my hostel almost at ten in the evening.
+Despite of the long travel and dark sky, the city is lively, the tourists can be found everywhere – I did not feel unsafe for one bit.

 Although, since Vietnam is very touristy and the poverty cannot be hidden, there are always people who will take an advantage of someone else - just like everywhere in the world.
-Make sure you hold your bag very close to you (in front of you is better), do not bring your passport, bank cards, and large amount of cash when exploring the city.
+Make sure you hold your bag very close to you (in front of you is better), do not bring your passport, bank cards, and large amount of cash when out exploring.